 Spring Planting Time

-Its that time of year for people in the deep south to start their spring garden.
+It’s that time of year for people in the deep south to start their spring garden.
 But, for others in Zones 6 and up, it will be here before you know it.
-There is so much to prepare for such as planting seeds up to 8 weeks indoors before the last frost.
+There is so much to prepare for, such as planting seeds up to 8 weeks indoors before the last frost.
 I love spring planting time!

 The map below is a good example of the AVERAGE last day of frost.